 5. Set up your gear

-Once at the beach, first set up your leash on surfboard.
-The string that comes with the leash needs to go through your surfboard’s leash plug, and your through the board-side loop of the leash.
+Once at the beach, first set up your leash on your surfboard.
+The string that comes with the leash needs to go through your surfboard’s leash plug, and you strap on the other side of the leash to your ankle.

 If you drove to the beach, you need a system for your car keys.
 Surfers often hide their car keys behind a wheel – NOT a good idea!
 I’ve seen surfers get their stuff stolen – one even had his rental car taken.

 I have a duplicate of my car key just for opening the door, which I place in the key pocket of my wetsuit – or of my leash if I’m only wearing board shorts, while my original car key stays well hidden inside the car.

 I generally put everything in the car trunk and avoid leaving anything visible inside the car, include my board bag, towel etc, so as not to reveal it’s a surfer’s car – they typically contain pricey surfwear and accessories.

 Oh and if you have another surfboard, DO NOT leave it in your car in the summer heat at noon, it’ll delaminate and melt away!